gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     2. The case constants must be assignable to switch variable.
 For example, if your switch variable is of class String, your case labels must use String as well.
     3. The switch variable must be big enough to hold all the case constants.
 For example, if the switch variable is of type char, then none of the case constants can be greater than 65535 because a char's range is from 0 to 65535.
     4. All case labels should be **COMPILE TIME CONSTANTS**.
-    5. No two of the case constant expressions associated with a switch statement my have the same value.
+    5. No two of the case constant expressions associated with a switch statement may have the same value.
     6. At most one default label may be associated with the same switch statement.

     ---

-25. How can you declare a method someMethod() such that an instance of the class is not needed to access it and all the members of the same package have access to it.
+25. How can you declare a method someMethod() such that an instance of the class is not needed to access it and all the members of the same package have access to it?

     - [x] public static void someMethod()